 3 questions to ask vendors about your data

 One of the most important things an agency can do, according to Wells, is make sure the vendors they work with allow the agency to truly own and control the use of their data.
-She gives several things to look for when considering a vendor for an agency management system or any platform that will house or access your client data.
+Here are three of the most important things to look for when considering a vendor for an agency management system or any platform that will house or access your client data.

 1. Does the contract or terms & conditions give the vendor ownership of your data?